Kajsa Vickhoff Lie

 Kajsa Vickhoff Lie (born 20 June 1998) is a Norwegian World Cup alpine ski racer, representing the club Bærums SK.
 She specializes in the speed events of downhill and super-G.

 Career

-Vickhoff Lie made her World Cup debut at age 18 in January 2017, and has competed in two World Championships, in 2019 and 2021.
+Vickhoff Lie made her World Cup debut at age 18 in January 2017, and has competed in four World Championships in 2019, 2021, 2023 and 2025.

-She won gold medals in downhill and Super-G at the Junior World Championships at Davos in 2018.
+She won gold medals in downhill and super-G at the Junior World Championships at Davos in 2018.

 Vickhoff Lie was airlifted to hospital after suffering a left leg injury during the women's super-G World Cup race at Val di Fassa, Italy on 28 February 2021.
 She was thrown off the course after catching an edge and landed awkwardly in the safety nets.

 In February 2023, she won her first world championships medal, taking bronze in super-G at Méribel, France.
 Her first World Cup victory came a few weeks later in a downhill at Kvitfjell, Norway.
-That victory was the first ever World Cup Downhill win for the Norwegian Women's team.
+That victory was the first ever for the Norwegian women's team in a World Cup downhill.

+In January 2025 she placed second in a downhill world cup race in Cortina, Italy.
+On 26 January 2025 she placed second in a Super-G world cup race in Garmisch-Patenkirchen.

+In the 2023 world championships she shared the bronze medal in super-G with Cornelia Hütter.
+At the 2025 world championships she won her second shared bronze medal in super-G, shared with Lauren Macuga.